Privacy Policy

 (e) Product improvement and analytics — to analyse usage patterns, diagnose technical issues, conduct A/B testing, measure feature adoption, and improve the functionality, usability, reliability, and performance of the Service.

-(f) AI and machine learning — to train, improve, fine-tune, and develop our AI models and algorithms using aggregated, anonymised, or de-identified data derived from usage of the Service.
-This may include analysis of prompt patterns, output quality, and interaction flows to improve the accuracy, relevance, and safety of AI-generated content.
-We do not use individually identifiable Customer Data to train AI models for purposes unrelated to providing or improving the Service, unless you have given us explicit consent.
+(f) AI and service improvement — to evaluate and improve the Service using aggregated, anonymised, or de-identified data derived from usage of the Service.
+This may include analysis of prompt patterns, output quality, and interaction flows to improve the accuracy, relevance, and safety of AI-assisted content.
+We do not use identifiable Customer Data to train public AI models.

 (g) Benchmarking and research — to produce aggregated, anonymised industry benchmarks, compliance trend reports, safety statistics, and research insights.
 Such aggregated data will not identify any individual or organisation.